Murder of Hans Pozo: Investigation

-Genetic testing was carried out on all the located parts, which confirmed that they indeed belonged to one person, but the police didn't know the decedent's identity with certainty.
-To find his name, forensic experts reconstructed his ten fingerprints from the edges that were left on his buds and from small flaps of skin that the killer didn't tear off three of his fingers.
-During the process, a Cupid tattoo which was ignored by the killer also aided the investigators, who photographed it to be shown in various jails around the country, hoping that some prisoner might recognize them.
-This tactic paid off because one inmate claimed to have made that tattoo to one of his former cellmates, confirming that the victim was recorded in the archives of the Gendarmerie.
+The body parts were genetically tested and were confirmed to belong to one person.
+The case became known as "El Descuartizado de Puente Alto" - Puente Alto's Dismembered Man.
+The police could not determine the victim's identity with certainty.
+Forensic experts reconstructed fingerprints from the remains of the fingertips and from small flaps of skin that the killer did not remove from three fingers.
+During the process, a Cupid tattoo missed by the killer was photographed.
+The picture was shown in various jails around the country, hoping a prisoner might recognize it.
+One inmate claimed to have tattooed the design on one of his former cellmates, suggesting that the victim was in the archives of the Chilean Gendarmerie.

-Once the portraits of the fingerprints were obtained, they were compared with three registers: those of the Civil Registry, of the Civil Police and the Gendarmerie.
-At this time, Hans Pozo's name had already been disclosed by the press as a possible identity for the hitherto named "Dismembered of Puente Alto", which was leaked online.
-His facial composite, made by the Legal Medical Service, was also publicly available by order of the South Metropolitan Prosecutor's Office.
-Despite thirteen alleged relatives undergoing DNA tests, none tested positive, since Pozo's real family, until then, had not claimed the body or filed a complaint for his alleged death.
+Once the fingerprints were obtained, they were compared with three registers: those of the Civil Registry, of the Civil Police and the Gendarmerie.
+At this time, Hans Pozo's name had already been mentioned in the press as a possible identity.
+A facial composite, made by the Legal Medical Service, was also made publicly available by the South Metropolitan Prosecutor's Office.
+Despite thirteen possible relatives taking DNA tests, none tested positive.